Habit Tracking

 Streaks

-Apple Design Award winner with the deepest native iOS integration available.
-Apple Watch complications, Siri shortcuts, and iOS Shortcuts make it the definitive iPhone habit tracker.
+Apple Design Award winner with the deepest native iOS integration of any consistency tool Apple Watch complications, Siri shortcuts, and Health app sync make it the definitive iPhone pick.

 PlatformsiOS, macOS, Apple Watch